genomewalker/bam-filter/README.md

 2. **Estimate several metrics** for each reference in the BAM file and filter those references that do not meet the defined criteria.

-3. **Perform an LCA (Last Common Ancestor) analysis** using the reads that pass the filtering criteria.
-The taxonomic abundances for each rank are estimated by normalizing the number of reads by the length of the reference.
-The LCA approach ranks taxonomic paths based on likelihood, selecting the most probable reference.
-The program also uses the TAD (Truncated Average Depth) estimated reads for the LCA analysis, which helps mitigate the effect of uneven coverages across references.
+3. **Perform an LCA (Last Common Ancestor) analysis** using the reads that pass the filtering criteria and estimate genome normalized abundances at the rank specified.